tacitknowledge/slow-light/README.md

 Newly updated, it includes more flexible support for failure modes, checked exception handling, and general degradation configuration.

+We've used it to discover where services and third party integrations can cause problems . . . often due to repeatedly calling the service when the response can be cached, unexpected system error events, and other scalability related events.

 # Dependencies
 Just Java, no third party libraries outside the test classes.

 # Use it!

-The ClientDriverTest shows a number of different modes, but in general you just need to do these things:
+The DegradationHandlerIntegrationTest shows a number of different modes, but in general you just need to do these things:
 ```
  //This object needs to have an interface to proxy, but can be real app code, a real service, or a stub
- //  supporting concrete classes without interfaces is a TODO
+ //  supporting concrete classes without interfaces is a future TODO
  Object targetToWrapInProxy;
  .
  .